 Points are not the point.
 Today, recognition is often confused with rewards, specifically points that employees can use toward gift cards or other perks.
 While rewards are a fantastic tool to reinforce performance and contribution, they are not interchangeable with recognition and certainly don’t have the same long-lasting impact on employee engagement.
 In a Gallup study, money or financial reward ranked fifth as the most memorable form of recognition, after public and private praise, positive reviews, and added responsibilities.
 Simply put, if points are the central element of a recognition moment, that is a reward program, not a recognition program.

-Many companies have one or more initiatives for recognizing or rewarding employees which are typically manual and focus on length-of-service, nominations, and spot awards.
-These traditional methods are time-consuming for HR, lack impact and reach, and do not translate well into the post-COVID-19 remote world of work.
-Traditional rewards and recognition programs also suffer from not being cost-effective, nor scalable.
-By far, the largest issue with these antiquated programs is that they do not offer any true insights or ways to measure employee engagement in real-time.
+Many companies have initiatives in place to recognize or reward employees.
+These initiatives are typically manual and focus on length-of-service, nominations, and spot awards.
+Traditional methods are time-consuming for Human Resources(HR), lack impact and reach, and do not translate well in remote working environments.
+Even more, they aren’t cost-effective or scalable.
+By far, the largest issue with these antiquated programs is that they do not offer any measurable insights on engagement.
 Based on these shortcomings, you may want to consider investing in a modern employee recognition software system.

-Given the many software options, you might be wondering how best to choose the right program and partner for your company.
-Here are the top factors you should consider when choosing your next employee recognition program:
+Given the many software options, you might be wondering what choice best suits your company.
+Here are the top factors you should consider before choosing your next employee recognition program:

-Your employee recognition software should emphasize and inspire behavior associated with your company's core values, mission, and vision.
-It should further meet your employees' needs, so consider if the nature of their work encourages participation with the software.
+Your employee recognition software should emphasize and inspire behaviour that matches your company's core values, mission, and vision.
+It should further serve your employees' needs, so consider if the nature of their work encourages participation with the software.

 Questions to ask:

 Single-Sign-On: These integrations make it easy for your employees to log into your employee recognition software.
 With Single-Sign-On, they don’t need to remember or create a brand-new username and password combination.

-You’ll want to make a list of your various software solutions and work with your vendor to identify which integrations make sense for your organization.
+Make a list of your various software solutions, and work with your vendor to identify which integrations are the best fit.

 Questions to ask:

-Everyone loves a reward, but when your employees tell you that they want more recognition at work, they don’t mean more rewards.
-They mean meaningful, memorable recognition for the work that they’ve done.
+Everyone loves a reward, but when your employees say they want more recognition at work– they don’t mean more rewards.
+They want meaningful, memorable recognition for their work.

-Be sure to look for a solution that emphasizes quality recognition above the rewards aspect.
-This will ensure that your chosen solution drives the right behaviors and is less prone to being gamed by its users.
+Look fora solution that emphasizes quality recognition above rewards.
+This way, your chosen solution drives valued behaviours and is less prone to manipulation by its users.

-Keep in mind that, in addition to the software subscription fees, some software vendors make profit by taking a commission from the rewards your employees redeem in their software, reducing the overall impact of your investment.
+In addition to software subscription fees, some software vendors profit on commission from the rewards your employees redeem in their software.
+This reduces the overall impact of your investment.